niwla23/raspberry_oled_status_display/README.md

 # Raspberry Pi Mini OLED Status Display
 Use a SSD1306 128x64 OLED Display connected over I2C to show system info about your Raspberry Pi.

+It shows CPU Usage, Load, Memory Usage, CPU Temperature and number of firing alerts from your prometheus cluster.
+The icon on the right is a checkmark if there are no alerts firing.
+Except there is a warning sign.

 ![Image](docs/image.jpg)

 ## Setup